therunnas/ProgramacaoWeb-CSharp-Fatec/README.md

-# ProgramacaoWeb-CSharp-Fatec
+#WebProgramming-CSharp-Fatec
-Repositório para guardar os códigos desenvolvidos nas aulas de Programação Web (C#) na FATEC de Taquaritinga.
-Aplicando conceitos de Orientação a Objetos, alguns princípios SOLID etc.
+Repository for storing code developed in Web Programming (C#) classes at FATEC Taquaritinga.
+It applies Object-Oriented concepts, some SOLID principles, etc.